How do you create a villain character? How can you make sure your villain is believable and not too evil or good?

 Customers in line behind him look appalled.
-One man tells him there’s no need to be rude.
+Finally, one man tells him there’s no need to be rude.

 3. Develop your villain’s motive or goal

-In order to create a villain character, you must first establish what they are trying to do.
-This is the motive or goal that your villain will want to achieve before everything else.
-What does your villain want?
-How would he go about getting it, and what is stopping him from achieving his goals so far?
+To create a villain character, you must first establish what they try to do; what is the motive or goal that your villain wants to achieve before everything else?
+So, what does your villain want?
+How would he get it, and what is stopping him from achieving his goals so far?

 Here is an example:

 Zachary is a character who wants to belong.
-After being thrown out of his home by his parents, his motivation for being part of a drug gang is that it brings him closer to his goal which is to belong to a group, a family of sorts.
+After being thrown out of his home, his motivation for being part of a drug gang is that it brings him closer to his goal: to belong to a group, a family of sorts.
 He sees an opportunity there to grow and become a leader of the gang one day.

 But his trouble is he is impatient and grabs an opportunity that he believes will fast-track his success, but that ultimately leads to his undoing.

 The constant desire for family and belonging drives Zachary on through everything.
-However, a near fatal mistake puts him on the run from his own gang.
+However, a near-fatal mistake puts him on the run from his gang.
 He knows they are out to get him and that he needs to disappear.

-For that, he needs money to buy his way out of the province/country.
+He needs money to buy his way out of the province/country.
 Feeling desperate, he makes a deal with an independent drug dealer.
-This is a costly deal, leaving him without cash and his stash of drugs.
+Unfortunately, this is a costly deal, leaving him without cash and his stash of drugs.

-Realizing he is going to need more cash to start over in a new place, his ex-fiancée comes to mind; she has money.
-Now he must rely on her, the heroine, to help him out, the one who will eventually thwart his plans.
+Realizing he will need more cash to start over in a new place, his ex-fiancée comes to mind; she has money.
+So now he must rely on her, the heroine, to help him out, the one who will eventually thwart his plans.

 When Zachary meets with the dealer, he finds there is no deal.
-The dealer points a gun at him, demanding he hands over his cash and drugs.
-Zachary pulls his gun, and a violent fight erupts.
-At the end, the dealer is dead, out of sight inside his car at the bottom of a mountain crevice.
+Instead, the dealer points a gun at him, demanding he hand over his cash and drugs.
+Zachary pulls his weapon, and a violent fight erupts.
+It ends with the dealer dead, out of sight inside his car at the bottom of a mountain crevice.

-Zachary is fleeing north through BC trying to keep conscious, bleeding from a deep cut along his jaw.
+Zachary flees north through BC, trying to keep consciousness, bleeding from a deep cut along his jaw.

 Examples of different strengths

-Zachary has strength enough to take care of his wound while hiding in an abandoned cabin in the interior BC.
-He has strength enough to come up with a new plan on how to get back on track with his goal.
+Zachary has enough strength to take care of his wound while hiding in an abandoned cabin in the interior of BC.
+In addition, he has enough power to develop a new plan to get back on track with his goal.

 Another strength would be his intelligence in setting up an elaborate trap for his ex, using his charm to confuse her, then abducting her and forcing her to empty her business account.

-5. Give them some sort of superpower/gift that gives them an edge over others
+5. Give them some superpower/gift that gives them an edge over others

 Examples of superpower/gifts